 Like I said here, the highlight of my trip to Jambiani, in Zanzibar, was definitely the visit to the Kuza Cave.
 The cave, one of Zanzibar’s best secrets, is part of the Kuza Cave Cultural Centre, a registered NGO that supports community projects in Jambiani.

-The Kuza cave is an ancient limestone jungle cave with a pool of crystal clear turquoise fresh water.
+The Kuza Cave is an ancient limestone jungle cave with a pool of crystal clear turquoise fresh water.
 The word Kuza in Swahili means birth or growth, but the cave is known to local people of Jambiani as Panga na Maji, which means Cave with Water, and is seen by them as a sacred space where one can connect with nature or the Spirit of the World.

 The cave is located only a short walk away from Jambiani beach – only 20 minutes from where we were staying.
 Once you get there, you have to pay a small fee of 20,000 tsh or 10$ (it’s free for kids under 6 and half price for people under 18) and they will also give a snorkelling mask.
-From the entrance to the actual pool, it’s a 10 minute walk.
+From the entrance to the actual pool, it’s a 10-minute walk.

-Here you can swim in the crystal clear water of the pool in the cave and the best part is that, since very few people know about this place, you can enjoy this corner all to yourself!
+Once you get here, you can swim in the crystal clear water of the pool in the cave and the best part is that, since very few people know about this place, you can enjoy this corner all to yourself!

-The cave is very small, but we spent about one hour in there as we really loved it.
+The cave is very small, but we spent about one hour there as we really loved it.

 The Cultural Centre